 Pray for an end to child marriage.

-In developing countries, one of every three girls is forced to marry before her 18th birthday.
+In developing countries, one-third of girls are forced to marry before their 18th birthday.
 Fear of premarital pregnancy, rape, hunger, homelessness, and harmful traditional practices are all drivers of child marriage.
 Girls will also marry because of threats and coercion.
 Of the 25 countries with the highest rates of child marriage, the majority are affected by conflict, fragility, or natural disasters.

 Lord, we echo the psalmist’s confidence that You will deliver those who cry out to You for help.
 See to the needs of precious girls and boys vulnerable to child marriage or already trapped in its grasp.
 Hear and answer their cries for help.
-May cultures where child marriage is accepted and encouraged learn of the harm it causes to children and change their ways.
+May cultures where child marriage is accepted and encouraged learn of the harm it causes to children and change these societies.

 “For he will deliver the needy who cry out, the afflicted who have no one to help.” —Psalm 72:12 (NIV)